codepath/android_guides/Creating-and-Using-Fragments.md

 public class MyListFragment extends Fragment {
   // ...
+  // Define the listener of the interface type
-  private OnItemSelectedListener listener;
+  // listener is the activity itself private OnItemSelectedListener listener;

-  public interface OnItemSelectedListener {
+  // Define the events that the fragment will use to communicate public interface OnItemSelectedListener {
     public void onRssItemSelected(String link);
   }

+  // Store the listener (activity) that will have events fired once the fragment is attached
   @Override
   public void onAttach(Activity activity) {
     super.onAttach(activity);